WWJ-TV

-In 1994, when a major affiliation switch threatened to leave CBS without an affiliate in the Detroit market after multiple failures to secure a more successful station, the network bought WGPR-TV and dropped all existing programming in favor of CBS and syndicated programs, later changing the call letters to WWJ-TV.
-The station has made multiple unsuccessful attempts at producing local newscasts in its more than 25 years under CBS ownership.
-From assuming the affiliation in 1994 until 2001, from 2002 to 2009 and again from 2012 until 2023, WWJ-TV held a dubious distinction as the only station directly owned by either of the "Big Three" networks not to have any significant local news presence.
+In 1994, when a major affiliation switch threatened to leave CBS without an affiliate in the Detroit market after multiple failures to secure a more successful station, the network bought WGPR-TV and dropped all existing programming in favor of CBS and syndicated programs, changing the call sign to WWJ-TV the following year.
+The station has made multiple unsuccessful attempts at producing local newscasts since becoming CBS-owned, and was regarded as little more than a "relay transmitter" for network programming despite technical upgrades and a 2000 merger into then-UPN affiliate WKBD.
+From assuming the affiliation in 1994 until 2001, from 2002 to 2009 and again from 2012 until 2023, WWJ-TV was the only station directly owned by any of the "Big Three" networks not to have any significant local news presence.
 A full news department, known as CBS News Detroit, began operation in January 2023 as an extension of CBS News's streaming service.

 Prior use of channel 62 in Detroit

 On September 15, 1968, WXON-TV began broadcasting on channel 62.
-Licensed to nearby Walled Lake, Michigan, WXON-TV operated on channel 62 for a total of four years.
-In 1970, it purchased the construction permit of WJMY, a channel 20 station that was built out but which its owner, United Broadcasting, had no financial resources to operate, for $413,000 in United expenses.
+Licensed to nearby Walled Lake, Michigan, WXON-TV operated on channel 62 for four years.
+In 1970, it purchased the construction permit of WJMY, a channel 20 station that was built out but which its owner, United Broadcasting, had no financial resources to operate, for $413,000 in United's expenses related to the permit.
 Land mobile interests pushed back against the sale, seeking that channel 20 be reassigned for their use in metro Detroit.
 The Federal Communications Commission (FCC) approved the move in June 1972, and WXON moved from channel 62 to channel 20, using the former WJMY construction permit, on December 9, 1972.